Effect-TS/effect/packages/schema/README.md

 ### Optional Fields Primitives

-The `optional` API is based on two primitives: `pptionalToOptional` and `optionalTorequired`.
+The `optional` API is based on two primitives: `pptionalToOptional` and `optionalToRequired`.
 These primitives are incredibly useful for defining property signatures with more precision.

 #### optionalToOptional